llvm/llvm-project/llvm/docs/LangRef.rst

     value should be sign-extended to the extent required by the target's ABI (which is usually 32-bits) by the caller (for a parameter) or the callee (for a return value).
-``noext`` This indicates to the code generator that the parameter or return
+``noext``
-    value has the high bits undefined, as for a struct in register, and therefore does not need to be sign or zero extended.
+    This indicates to the code generator that the parameter or return value has the high bits undefined, as for a struct in register, and therefore does not need to be sign or zero extended.
+This is the same as default behavior and is only actually used (by some targets) to validate that one of the attributes is always present.
 ``inreg``
     This indicates that this parameter or return value should be treated in a special target-dependent fashion while emitting code for